jorrizza/cv/README.md

 analytics of mission critical applications in many countries for a wide range of customers.
 Sometimes I can also be seen doing some Ruby on Rails or Django web development work.

-### *2012-now:* Software Engineer at *ViaViela B.V.* ###

-Mainly Ruby on Rails development and day-to-day operations.
-This includes cloud services like Heroku and Amazon S3.
-I'm also responsible for managing the existing legacy Linux systems and OpenBSD infrastructure.

 ### *2010-now:* Benevolent Dictator at *CodeVentures B.V.* ###